Astrofriend's homepage

 3D CAD design of a new 90 degree adapter for the polar scope

 This is the 90 degree viewer I have.
 It's a standard viewer for cameras and with it follows adapters to fit different brands of cameras.
-This is the Canon flange.
+Without these adapters it has the Canon flange.

 3D CAD design of a new 90 degree adapter for the polar scope